MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-print-intrastat-reports-for-italy.md

 ## Local Italian functionalities

 ### Additional parameters

-When you create new **Intrastat Report**, you need to make additional setup at the **Export Parameters** FastTab.
+When you create new a **Intrastat Report**, you need to make another setup at the **Export Parameters** FastTab.
 You can choose the period for reporting choosing one of the following options at the **Periodicity** field: Month, Quarter, Year.
 You can also choose the **Type** - Purchases or Sales, to choose the type of item ledger entries to be included.

-You also need to enter the **File Disk No.** to specifiy the floppy disk number if you are creating a reporting disk.
-If you want to specify if you want to include intra-community entries from drop shipment documents to **Intrastat Report**, you need to mark the **Include Intra-Community Entries** field.
+You also need to enter the **File Disk No.** to specify the floppy disk number if you're creating a reporting disk.
+If you want to specify whether to include intra-community entries from drop shipment documents to **Intrastat Report**, you need to mark the **Include Intra-Community Entries** field.

 > [!NOTE]
 > Before you print, you can select the path and file name.
 If you do not specify this information, the file will be named **scambi.cee** and will print to the root of the C drive.

 ### Corrective Intrastat report

 A corrective Intrastat report in Italy is a declaration submitted to correct errors or make adjustments to previously filed Intrastat reports.

-To prepare corrective intrastat report you previously must post the credit memo and it must be applied to the posted invoice.
-Corrective credit memo cannot be in the same period as original invoice.
+To prepare corrective intrastat report, you previously must post the credit memo, and it must be applied to the posted invoice.
+Corrective credit memo can't be in the same period as original invoice.

-If you already posted and applied documents, you can prepare new intarsta report and mark the **Corrective Entry** field to specify if the Intrastat report has an adjusting entry, and also populate the **Corrected Intrastat Report No.** field to specify the corrected report.
+If you already posted and applied documents, you can prepare a new Intrastat report and mark the **Corrective Entry** field to specify if the Intrastat report has an adjusting entry, and also populate the **Corrected Intrastat Report No.** field to specify the corrected report.

 ## See also